 Their rose-pink legs best identify these compact, dark-headed geese, while the short stubby beak also has a pink band.
 They are highly vocal birds, their calls higher-pitched and shriller than the larger grey geese.
-The taxonomy of this species is complicated, and though there are no subspecies or geographical variations, this goose was once considered to be a sub-species of the closely related Bean Goose.
+There are no subspecies or geographical variations, though this goose was once considered to be a subspecies of the closely related Bean Geese.

 Pink-footed Geese do well in a collection, especially if kept in small flocks, as they are highly gregarious.

 The Pink-footed Goose alone incubates the clutch of 3–5 eggs, for about 26 days.
 She lays in the open, but the gander remains with her, and both parents rear the goslings.
 The goslings will stay with their parents until the following spring.